FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

 .. meta::
    :description: This document defines the Field Coordinate System which can be used to specify position on the playing field.

 Summary: The *FIRST* Tech Challenge Field Coordinate System is a Cartesian Coordinate System of three dimensions.
 The X and Y axes will refer to a position on the Field and the Z axis a height above the Field.

-.. contents:: In This Article:
-   :local:
-   :depth: 1
-   :backlinks: none

 Scope
 -----